gikonekos/Building-Rescue-Archive/README.md

 - redistribution

 However, the documentation requests that commercial reuse of the source code be reported to the original author.

+The original documentation from the 1994 archive and the later Vector distribution notes are preserved in the included text files.

+---

+## Development History

+The original version of **Building Rescue** was first released on the BBS
+service **Pocket Communication** operated by Kogakusha.

+A simplified version of the game, titled **"Building Rescue Version 1.1 (mini)"**,
+was later published in **Pocket Computer Journal**, September 1994 issue.

+Authors:
+- Kenkichi Motoi
+- GAME Shokunin

 ---